opendocsg/slw-judgments-backfill/2014_SGHC_207/report.md

 169    Section 128 of the Land Titles Act permits compensation to any party who sustains pecuniary loss that is attributable to a person who had lodged a caveat wrongfully, vexatiously or without reasonable cause.

-170    In _Ho Soo Fong and another v Standard Chartered Bank_ [2007] 2 SLR(R) 181, the Court of Appeal held (at [35]) that “without reasonable cause” is present where the caveator has no honest belief based on reasonable grounds that he has a caveatable interest.
+170    In _Ho Soo Fong and another v Standard Chartered Bank_ <span class="citation">[2007] 2 SLR(R) 181</span>, the Court of Appeal held (at [35]) that “without reasonable cause” is present where the caveator has no honest belief based on reasonable grounds that he has a caveatable interest.
 A “caveatable interest” simply means an interest in land which, because it is recognised by the law as such, can be availed protection by way of a caveat.
-Hence, only persons who have an interest in land (as defined by s 4(1) of the Land Titles Act) may lodge a caveat over that land: see _Aamna Taseer v Shaan Taseer and others_ [2012] 2 SLR 348 at [3].
+Hence, only persons who have an interest in land (as defined by s 4(1) of the Land Titles Act) may lodge a caveat over that land: see _Aamna Taseer v Shaan Taseer and others_ <span class="citation">[2012] 2 SLR 348</span> at [3].

 171    On the basis of my decision that there was no Plaintiffs’ 2004 Agreement, the Plaintiff Siblings could not claim to have any interest in the Property arising from Dawood’s breach of the Plaintiff’s 2004 Agreement.
 They could not even have held an honest belief that they had a caveatable interest from the very beginning because, on the Plaintiffs’ own case, the terms of the Plaintiffs’ 2004 Agreement was for the Property to be registered in Mother’s sole name.